 Public-private partnerships are ongoing agreements between government and private sector organizations in which the private organization participates in the decision-making and production of a public good or service that has traditionally been provided by the public sector and in which the private sector shares the risk of that production.
-(Forrer et al. 2010)
+(Forrer et al., 2010)

 There are a variety of reasons for considering the use of a PPP and they will vary according to the form of PPP being considered and the context in which it is being used.
-Prior to the fiscal crisis of 2008-9 there were many enacted PPP projects around the world and reflecting that time the consulting company PWC (2005) noted the following 12 substantive arguments for using a PPP:
+The UK has substantial experience of PFI and the use of PPPs (Spackman, 2002, Sawyer, 2005).
+Whilst both Spackman and Sawyer were considering the UK experience, the spread of PFI and PPPs has become worldwide (Grimsey and Lewis, 2007).
+This global use of PFI has resulted in some the big consultancy companies becoming active in this area around the world.
+One of the PWC (2005) noted the following 12 substantive arguments for using a PPP:

 - i.
 PPPs make projects affordable - ii.
 PPPs maximize the use of private sector skills - iii.
-Under PPPs the private sector takes life cycle cost risk
+Under PPPs the private sector takes life cycle cost risk - iv.

-- iv.
 With PPPs risks are allocated to the party best able to manage or absorb each particular risk - v.
 PPPs deliver budgetary certainty - vi.
 PPPs deliver value for money - vii.
 The public sector only pays when services are delivered - viii.
 PPPs force the public sector to focus on outputs and benefits from the start - ix.
 With PPPs the quality of service has to be maintained for the life of the PPP - x.
 Development of specialist skills - xi.
 PPPs encourage the injection of private sector capital - xii.
 PPP transactions can be off balance sheet

-(PricewaterhouseCoopers 2005, pp.17-26)
+(PricewaterhouseCoopers, 2005)

-Whilst not all of the above points are agreed upon or available to each and every PPP project, the appeal of some of them either in isolation or in combination has been sufficient to trigger both global interest and development of a specialist world of advisors and financiers, and a lexicon of specific terms.
+Whilst not all of the above points are agreed upon (Gaffney et al., 1999) or available to each and every PPP project, the appeal of some of them either in isolation or in combination has been sufficient to trigger both global interest and development of a specialist world of advisors and financiers, and a lexicon of specific terms (Grimsey and Lewis, 2007).

-The financial crisis triggered in 2008-9 has had a dramatic impact on the world of PPPs and in particular the access to private sector funding (relevant points from the list above are i, iv, v, xi, xii) and the number of 'classic' PPPs such as those originally created under the UK's Private Finance Initiative (PFI), which deploy private sector supplied funds through project financing arrangements and long concessions (circa 25 years) has dramatically decreased as there are substantially reduced volumes of bank lending and the cost of this lending has substantially increased (EPEC 2012).
+The global financial crisis triggered in 2008-9 has had a dramatic impact on the world of PPPs and in particular the access to private sector funding (relevant points from the list above are i, iv, v, xi, xii) and the number of 'classic' PPPs such as those originally created under the UK's Private Finance Initiative (PFI), which deploy private sector supplied funds through project financing arrangements and long concessions (circa 25 years) has dramatically decreased as there are substantially reduced volumes of bank lending and the cost of this lending has substantially increased (EPEC, 2012).